OutSystems/docs-support/src/enterprise/maintenance/cache-invalidation/high-availability.md

 <div class="info" markdown="1">

-You will need to restart the RabbitMQ service for the configuration changes to take effect.
+You'll need to restart the RabbitMQ service for the configuration changes to take effect.

 </div>